rafael-holanda/nft-preview-card-component/README.md

 This project was made with the [replit.com](https://replit.com) IDE, where I used basic HTML and CSS.
 Also, I used some basic Flexbox properties to properly center the NFT card and the logos.

-Working on this project I was able to better develop my CSS skills, where I learned key concepts of Flexbox, responsiveness and how to import external fonts into the code.

 Although I think the code could be better optimized, I managed to get the expected result.
 With this project done, I want to continue developing my front-end skills, learn more about Flexbox, and do bigger and more complex projects.